2018 Democratic Party for the People leadership election: Contest

 There was initial speculation that interim leader Tamaki may be the only candidate and win unopposed.
 Despite reports from outlets of dissatisfaction with Tamaki's conciliatory course toward the government, which had failed to lift the party's ratings, there was a perception that successive splits and diminished numbers had led to a lack of competition within the party.
 There were also fears that an open contest could lead to another party split.
 Kenta Izumi, Shu Watanabe, and Kazuhiro Haraguchi were reported to have support from "anti-mainstream" members.

-On 5 August, Keisuke Tsumura voiced his intention to stand, stating he wanted to change Tamaki's "solutions over confrontation" policy and align more firmly from the other opposition parties.
+On 5 August, Keisuke Tsumura voiced his intention to stand, stating he wanted to change Tamaki's "solutions over confrontation" policy and align more firmly with the other opposition parties.
 He strongly criticised the policies of the current leadership at an information session for prospective candidates on the 9th and stated he was confident he could reach the ten sponsorships required to run.
 The session was attended by Tamaki as well as Masato Imai and Michiyoshi Yunoki, fellow anti-Tamaki members who were understood to be seeking to run separately from Tsumura; Imai was believed to favour Kazunori Yamanoi.

 Tamaki announced his candidacy on the 10th, acknowledging that his strategy had been "misunderstood" and stated that he would make adjustments.
 He stated that his goal would be to maximise the performance of the combined opposition in the upper house elections.
 He called for a joint parliamentary group between the CDP and DPFP, but opposed working with the Communist Party.
 Tsumura formally launched his bid on the 13th, blaming the current executive for the party's decline.
 He declared his intention to seek "full-scale" cooperation with other opposition parties and win the 2019 upper house elections, pledging to resign if he failed.
 He criticised Tamaki's hopes for a united parliamentary group as unrealistic, and instead proposed a joint committee with the group of former DP independents led by Katsuya Okada to coordinate policy and candidates.
 He also took a softer line against the Communist Party, saying: "If there is a good candidate nominated by the Communist Party, we should identify them and then coordinate."